Firefighters performing fireground tasks at a structure fire that demand strength endurance

-Fireground work is rarely a single maximal effort.
-It’s a series of demanding tasks performed under load, in heat, and often under time pressure.
-Firefighters may carry equipment up several flights of stairs, advance a charged hose line, perform forcible entry, and then conduct a rescue, all in one incident.
+Strength endurance for firefighters is the quality that decides whether you're still effective on the last task of a call or running on empty.
+Fireground work is rarely a single maximal effort, it's a chain of demanding tasks performed under load, in heat, and under time pressure.
+In one incident you might carry equipment up several flights of stairs, advance a charged hose line, force entry, and then drag a victim clear, with no rest in between.

 • Produce force repeatedly